 Culver City and City of Los Angeles Eviction Moratoriums

-- Culver City and the City of Los Angeles have passed eviction moratoriums through May 31, unless extended.
+- The County of Los Angeles has passed eviction moratoriums through July 31, unless extended.
 You must notify your landlord in writing of inability to pay rent.
 For more information about protections, requirements, and local resources relating to the eviction moratoriums, click here.

 Los Angeles Unified School District Updates